Pyramid Technology

 They also became the second company to ship a multiprocessor UNIX system (branded DC/OSx), in 1985, which formed the basis of their product line into the early 1990s.
 Pyramid's OSx was a dual-universe UNIX which supported programs and system calls from both 4.xBSD and AT&T's UNIX System V.

 History

 Pyramid Technology was formed in 1981 by a number of ex-Hewlett-Packard employees, who were interested in building first-rate minicomputers based on RISC designs.

+Pyramid licensed its multiprocessor bus technology to Fujitsu/ICL in 1993, also entering into a marketing partnership in certain markets that would see ICL sell Pyramid server products and offer integration services with ICL's existing mainframe products.
+Such sales arrangements were to continue into 1994, by which time ICL was to have implemented Pyramid's technology in its own SPARC products, in contrast with the MIPS architecture of existing Pyramid systems.

-In March 1995 Pyramid was bought by Siemens AG and merged into their Siemens Computer Systems US unit.
-In 1998 this unit was split, with the services side of the operation becoming Wincor Nixdorf.
+In March 1995, Pyramid was bought by Siemens AG and merged into their Siemens Computer Systems US unit.
+In 1998, this unit was split, with the services side of the operation becoming Wincor Nixdorf.
 In 1999 Siemens and Fujitsu merged their computer operations to form Fujitsu Siemens Computers, and finally Amdahl was added to the mix in 2000.